keybase/client/go/kbcmf/specs/saltpack_encryption.md

 If Mallory intercepted one of these, she could assemble a fake SaltPack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
-The `P` prefix makes this sort of attack infeasible, because the only way Mallory can choose `P` is by trying 2<sup>160</sup> ephemeral keys, until one gives the hash she wants.
+The `P` prefix makes this sort of attack infeasible, because the only way Mallory can choose `P` is by finding an ephemeral key that gives the hash she wants.
 Otherwise Bob will never decrypt the intercepted boxes, because the nonce he uses won't match.

 Some applications might use the SaltPack format, but don't want decryption compatibility with other SaltPack applications.
 In addition to changing the